jbasen/PurpleAir-Indoor-and-Outdoor-Air-Quality-Monitors/README.md

 The driver code to communicate with the PurpleAir air quality monitors is written in C# and, without too much difficulty, could be ported to another smart home platform.

+V2 Has been tested with PurpleAir's latest generation of indoor/outoor air quality monitors It also combines the basic and detailed modules into a single module